 Kahoot is a website that a teacher can use to create quizzes that all students can participate in.
 All the students need is a code for the specific quiz.
 It is very fun and engaging.

-Quizziz is a game where students are given their own questions and responses.
+Quizziz is a game where students are given their questions and responses.
 It also keeps a competitive edge because students can compete.

 Quizlet Live is an engaging game you can use in your classes to help students learn.
 Students work in teams to correctly match the terms and definitions from study sets.

-Google Tour Builder - This is a new feature from Google that allows users to create presentations linked with google maps/earth.
+Google Tour Builder - This new feature from Google allows users to create presentations linked with google maps/earth.
 The user can choose specific locations anywhere on the globe and create google slides to correspond with them.
 Although this may cater to history or geography teachers, any teacher can find some way to use it.

 Instruction - Jordan, Caleb, Nick, Jonathan

 Fact Swap – Students start by writing 3 facts in the top box of what they learned/remember.
-They then walk around the classroom or share with friends online to fill out the other 9 boxes with 3 facts each.
+They then walk around the classroom or share with friends online to fill out the other nine boxes with 3 facts each.